mzc796/marionette_onos/README.md

-#Introduction:
+# Security Issue Explanation:
+This artifact should be safe to implement in a cloud environment even if the environment has real SDN controllers.
+That is because (1) the virtual network (Mininet) and the controllers (ONOS and OpenDaylight) are either on a virtual machine or a docker.
+(2) We have specified the IP addresses of our testbed controllers in the scripts such that the Marionette will not connect with a real-world controller to attack any real-world network.

+# Introduction:
 Marionette is a new topology poisoning technique that manipulates OpenFlow link discovery packet forwarding to alter topology information.
 Our technique introduces a globalized topology poisoning attack that leverages control privileges.
-Marionette implements a reinforcement learning algorithm to compute a poisoned topology target, and injects flow entries to achieve a long-lived stealthy attack.
-In this artifact, we use the open-source SDN controller ONOS and OpenDaylight to demonstrate our attack.
+Marionette implements a reinforcement learning algorithm to compute a poisoned topology target and injects flow entries to achieve a long-lived stealthy attack.
+We use the open-source SDN controller ONOS cluster and OpenDaylight to demonstrate our attack.
 There are two parts of this artifact.
 In Part 1, we have a simple topology to demonstrate the proof-of-concept functionality (i.e. precise link manipulation and misleading routing).
 In Part 2, we provide a complete attack starting with computing a deceptive topology with Reinforcement Learning and then implementing the poisonous flow entries to make the learned deceptive topology happen based on an enterprise fat tree topology.
 In details:

+## Part 1: Proof-of-Concept Demonstration
-Part 1: Marionette attacks ONOS cluster from a malicious ONOS to manipulate links on a 5-node topology with Mininet to demonstrate its capability of precise link manipulation while maintaining the same degree sequence.
-We will also demonstrate the difference of the routings by ONOS reactive forwarding before and after the attack.
+Marionette attacks ONOS cluster from a malicious ONOS to manipulate links on a 5-node topology with Mininet to demonstrate its capability of precise link manipulation while maintaining the same degree sequence.
+We will also demonstrate the difference in the routings by ONOS reactive forwarding before and after the attack.

+## Part 2: Marionette Attack on Fat-Tree Topology
-Part 2: Marionette attacks OpenDaylight from a malicious application with the goal of attracting more flows to an eavesdropping point.
-Step 1: the Marionette collect nodes and topology information to learn a deceptive topology based on an enterprise fat tree topology to meet the attack goal.
-Step 2: the Marionette compose corresponding poisonous flow entries to mislead the OpenDaylight controller to learn a deceptive topology as we designed in Step 1.
+Marionette attacks OpenDaylight from a malicious application to attract more flows to an eavesdropping point.
+Step 1: The Marionette collects nodes and topology information to learn a deceptive topology based on an enterprise fat-tree topology to meet the attack goal.
+Step 2: The Marionette composes corresponding poisonous flow entries to mislead the OpenDaylight controller to learn a deceptive topology as we designed in Step 1.

-Security Issue Explanation: This artifact should be safe to implement on a cloud environment even if the environment has real SDN controllers.
-That is because: (1) the virtual network (Mininet) and the controllers (ONOS and OpenDaylight) are either on a virtual machine or a docker.
-(2) We have specified the IP addresses of our testbed controllers in the scripts such that the Marionette will not connect with a real-world controller to attack any real-world network.

-#Part 1: Marionette on ONOS cluster
+# Part 1 Demonstration: Marionette on ONOS Cluster
-##Virtual Machine Platform
+## Virtual Machine Platform
 VMware Fusion
-##Ubuntu VM Specification
+## Ubuntu VM Specification
 Mem: 8GB
 Storage: 20GB
 CPU Architecture: AMD64
 Image: ubuntu-22.04.4-desktop-amd64.iso
 System: Ubuntu 22.04.4 LTS

-##Steps to Build a ONOS cluster with Mininet:
+## Steps to Build a ONOS cluster with Mininet:
 1. Download the marionette_onos.zip
 2. Extract it to the home folder and change privilege
 '''cd marionette_onos